Bktero/Planteur/launchpad/README.md

 ------
-## Setting up an environment: the not so easy way (but the way to be more comfortable)
+## Setting up an environment: the not so easy way (but the way to get more comfortable)

 Facing these limitations and issues, I decided to move on to the newest versions.